afriedman1991/Camera-and-Player/README.md

 # Camera-and-Player
 A simple implementation of camera and player controls

-A spooky top-down maze game

-The tutorial I followed can be found here: https://learn.unity.com/project/john-lemon-s-haunted-jaunt-3d-beginner

 To test the game, UnityHub version 2.32 and Unity version 2019.3.13f1 are required.

 Pull down the repository to your preferred directory, and open UnityHub.